sdj7072/masked4j/README.md

 - **Build**: `./gradlew build`
 - **Test**: `./gradlew test`
 - **Format**: The project uses standard Java coding conventions.

+If you find Masked4J useful, please consider giving the repository a ⭐!
+Your support helps the project grow.

 ## 📄 License